 Incremental Encoders generate electrical signals by means of a rotating disk that passes between a light source and photo detectors.
 This type of encoder has two output signals, (or channels), most commonly referred to as channels A and B. The two channels, A and B, are commonly 90 electrical degrees out of phase and the electronic components determine the direction through recognition of the phase relationship between the two channels.
 The position of an incremental encoder is done by adding up all the pulses by a counter.
 One drawback of the incremental encoder is the count loss which occurs during power loss.
 When restarting, the equipment must be referenced to a home position to reinitialize the counter.
 Incremental encoders often provide a third output that pulses once per revolution of the disk.
 This is typically called the Index, or Z-channel, and is commonly used for homing/reference moves.

 Absolute Encoder Features

 An absolute encoder contains components also found in incremental encoders.
 They implement a photo-detector and LED light source but instead of a disk with evenly spaced lines on a disc, an absolute encoder uses a disk with concentric circle patterns.
 Absolute encoders have a unique value (voltage, binary count, etc.) for each mechanical position.
 When an absolute encoder is powered on, the position is known.
 Absolute encoders most commonly provide digital data in a parallel or serial format to the motion controller which is used to determine position/velocity information.
 Since they provide absolute position information when powered on, they eliminate the need for a homing/reference move in a motion system.

 Ready to find out more?
 Contact us for a quote!

-Please contact our technical sales team for datasheets, technical drawings (2D / 3D), hardware & software manuals or any other technical information for your applications...
+Please contact our technical sales team for pricing, datasheets, technical drawings (2D / 3D), hardware & software manuals or any other technical information for your applications...